 Written along the base are the words ‘Family is Forever.’
 The artist custom-made these bobbleheads so the faces look exactly like ours and they will remain a fun reminder of the day we became an official family, even though he was my son from the moment he walked through my door and has never been treated as anything less.

 Everyone who joined us on that day felt the significance of this celebration and none have ever attended an Adoption Party before.
 Despite the finalization having already occurred, this party made the reality so much stronger for Ronald.
 I suppose because we were proclaiming it to the whole world.

 That evening, after family and friends left for home and it was just the two of us sitting together on the couch, Ronald prattled on about how much fun he had, exclaiming as he gripped me in a tight hug, ‘This is the second-best day of my life!’

 This story was submitted to Love What Matters by Michael Bowler.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more amazing adoption stories:

 ‘At 11, his adoptive parents abandoned him at a hospital, never to return.
 ‘Mr. Peter, can I call you my Dad?’
 I began to cry uncontrollably.’: Single dad adopts 11-year-old boy from foster care after biological, adoptive family abandon him